ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

 ### remand prisoner, on remand, remanded in custody

 Someone is on remand if they are placed in custody whilst awaiting trial.
+Read <a href="https://docs.google.com/document/d/1Vh_ReT14BKQ8ATEZcSIyDvvPERW0NJA7Grhk1trKAq8/edit?tab=t.0#heading=h.zcolbmcvf6md">guidance on how to talk about people in the justice system (MoJ staff only)</a>.

 <hr class="govuk-section-break govuk-section-break--xl govuk-section-break--visible">